recp/cglm/README.md

 The original glm library is for C++ only (templates, namespaces, classes...), this library targeted to C99 but currently you can use it for C89 safely by language extensions e.g `__register`

+#### Documentation

+Almost all functions (inline versions) and parameters are documented inside related headers. <br />
+Complete documentation is in progress: http://cglm.readthedocs.io

 #### Note for previous versions:

 - _dup (duplicate) is changed to _copy.
 For instance `glm_vec_dup -> glm_vec_copy`